qiime2/docs/source/tutorials/pd-mice.rst

      --p-custom-axes days_post_transplant \
      --o-visualization ./core-metrics-results/unweighted_unifrac_emperor_time_axis.qzv

+.. included to recapitulate the step from moving pictures.
+Im not sure it adds much, and it covered there?

 We might also want to look a the variation along the PC if we start from the same point.
 We can use volatility analysis from the ``q2-longitudinal`` plugin to look at how samples from an individual move along each PC.

 The ``--m-metadata-file`` column can take several types, including a metadata file (like our ``metadata.tsv``) as well as a ``SampleData[AlphaDiversity]``, ``SampleData[Distance]`` (which we’ll use later), or a ``PCoA`` artifact.